daneb/my_lifes_playbook/README.md

 * Be Consistent - Habits done consistently produce effectivity (actions)

-### Three core values
+### Four core values

 1. Radical Candour - caring for others requires candid communication.

 2. Mutual Purpose - manage the stories we tell ourselves about others.
 In conflict seek to understand your purpose and that of the other person.

-4. Psychological Safety - the effectiveness of our thinking relates to how we treat one another
+3. Psychological Safety - the effectiveness of our thinking relates to how we treat one another
+4. Extreme Ownership - if the team fails it's my fault.
+I own the communication both up and down the chains.

 ### How I manage